Cameron Murphy: Career

-Member, Australian Labor Party National Policy Forum, 2012–Present.
+During his career in civil liberties and administrative justice, Murphy served as President of the NSW Council for Civil Liberties from 1999 to 2013, a period in which he was publicly active on human rights issues.
+In that capacity he regularly engaged with policymakers, media and community organisations to articulate civil liberties concerns and to respond to legislative proposals.
+He was also appointed as a Statutory Board Member of the Anti-Discrimination Board of NSW, serving from 2003 to 2009, and was a member of the Consumer, Trader and Tenancy Tribunal of New South Wales between 2003 and 2008.

-Board Member, Light on the Hill Society, 2015–Present.
+Alongside these public roles, he has been a Trustee of the Lionel Murphy Foundation since 2004, and worked in the private sector as Operations Manager at International Underwriting Services Pty Ltd from 2008 to 2011 before becoming Director of Employee Benefits at Coverforce Pty Ltd from 2011 to 2014.
+Within the party organisation, he has been a member of the Australian Labor Party National Policy Forum since 2012, and has served as a Board Member of the Light on the Hill Society since 2015.

-Barrister at Denman Chambers 2016–Present.
-Murphy practices in Employment/Industrial, Administrative and Human Rights Law.
+Since 2016, Murphy has practised as a barrister at Denman Chambers, focusing on Employment/Industrial, Administrative and Human Rights Law.
+His practice areas align with his earlier work in industrial relations and civil liberties, providing continuity between his professional roles and public advocacy.

 Political career

 In 2012, Murphy stood as a candidate in the NSW Labor Party's trial community preselection for the Lord Mayor of the City of Sydney.
 He was unsuccessful, with Linda Scott winning the community preselection.

 In 2012, he stood as a candidate in the rank and file ballot for the ALP National Policy Forum on a human rights platform and he was elected as one of only six rank and file representatives from NSW.
 In 2016, he was re-elected for a second three-year term with the second-highest vote tally of the five NSW candidates elected.